Isuru-rana/j1939-ESP32/README.md

 transport_traits::send(t, p);
 ```

-DBC files are useful, but hardly translate well to highly constrained devices.  `embr::j1939` features:
+DBC files are useful, but hardly translate well to highly constrained devices.
+With `embr::j1939`,

-* Network address negotiation
-* Transport Protocol (~1.7k packets)
-* Compile-time optimized units such as percentages, volts, kilometers, etc. by way of `embr` lib
+compile-time traits are available for you to fold expression over, interrogate on a case by case
+basis, or ignore completely - "only pay for what you use"

-## Quick Start: CMake
+## Quick Start Prerequisites

-This is the preferred and easiest bringup approach.

 `git submodule update --init --recursive`